 Clients are often confused about the differences between Medicare and Medicaid.
 Medicare is a federal health insurance program in which most people enroll when they turn 65 years old.
 Because Medicare is an entitlement program, there are no financial qualification rules.

 Medicaid is a state and federal program that provides health coverage for those with a very low income.
 Medicaid programs offer basic medical coverage to nursing home programs.
+The program will also try to recover medical costs by evaluating your home and assets for eligibility and again after you die.
+Long-term care and Medicaid planning can protect assets from nursing home costs.

 Senior Housing Options